peripheralist/bendystraw/README.md

 A sucker group is a group of linked projects on different chains.
 These projects act as a single omnichain project, with shared revenue and tokens.
 While the `projects` table has a compound primary key of `projectId` + `chainId`, the `suckerGroups` table uses a single `id` primary key.

 Most tables (`participants`, `activityEvents`, etc) include a `suckerGroupId` column, which can be used to filter rows in a graphQL response.

 > `projectIds` of projects within a sucker group are **not guaranteed to be consistent** across chains, so filtering by `projectId` is only recommended when also filtering by `chainId`.

+### Unique IDs

+Always obtain unique IDs (e.g. `suckerGroup.id`) in real time.
+Unique IDs may change anytime Bendystraw is updated, and should not be relied on to remain consistent.

 ---